rzh12/my-projects-collection/wine-recommendation-system/README.md

 ### Development Background

 The diversity of wine choices often confuses consumers, especially those lacking professional knowledge, making it a challenge to select wines that fit personal taste and budget.
-WRS.v2 focuses on providing a simplified solution by intelligently recommending high-quality wines, making the selection process easy and enjoyable.
+WRS focuses on providing a simplified solution by intelligently recommending high-quality wines, making the selection process easy and enjoyable.

 ### Introduction